mipimipi/smsync/README.md

 The rules sections tell smsync what to do with the files stored in the folder structure on the master.
 The sections have to be named `[rule{x}]` with x = 0, 1, ... .

 In the example, `[rule0]` tells smsync to convert FLAC files (i.e. files with the extension '.flac') to MP3, using the conversion `vbr:5|cl:3`.
-These conversions rules are strings that consist of different parts which are separated by '|'.
-The supported content of conversion rules depends on the target format - see detailed explanation below.
+These conversions parameters are strings that consist of different parts which are separated by '|'.
+The supported content of a conversion parameter string depends on the target format - see detailed explanation below.

 `[rule1]` of the example tells smsync to simply copy MP3 files.
 If files are copied, `target` doesn't have to be specified in the rule.
 Another possibility was to convert MP3 to MP3 by reducing the bit rate.
 This can be achieved by defining a dedicated conversion rule as explained above (instead of `copy`).